3035app/pialab-docker/Install-Without-Docker.md

 Before start the installation.
 You should have installed and configured the following element:

-- A Linux Apache Server with PHP 7.1
+- A Linux Apache Server with PHP 7.1 or 7.2
 - A PostgresSQL server with a database and a user dedicated to Pialab (PostgresSQL 9.6 Recomended)
 - Composer installed : https://getcomposer.org/
 - Nvm installed: https://github.com/creationix/nvm